artefactual/atom-docs/admin-manual/installation/execution-limits.rst

 After making configuration changes
 ==================================

-If you do make changes to the PHP configuration poool and/or the ``php.ini`` default settings, you should restart PHP-FPM after, and clear your application caches.
+If you do make changes to the PHP configuration poool and/or the ``php.ini`` default settings, you should restart PHP-FPM after, and clear your application caches and restart Memcached (if you're using it as cache engine).

 **In Ubuntu 14.04 with PHP 5.x:**

 .. code-block:: bash

    sudo service php5-fpm restart
-   sudo service memcached restart php symfony cc
+   php symfony cc

 **In Ubuntu 16.04 with PHP 7:**